 The California Legislature has declared that gang-related apparel is hazardous to the health and safety of the school environment.
 The Board recognizes that there is evidence of a gang presence in district schools that may disrupt or interfere with school activities.
-The Board has determined that the Superintendent or designee may establish reasonable dress code regulations prohibiting students from wearing gang-related apparel when necessary for the health and safety of the school environment procedures and expectations are described for those students who [drive cars,] ride the bus, ride their bikes, and walk to and from school.
+The Board has determined that the Superintendent or designee may establish reasonable dress code regulations prohibiting students from wearing gang-related apparel when necessary for the health and safety of the school environment.